yuanz03/tp/docs/DeveloperGuide.md

 **Planned Enhancement**: Implement a normalized name comparison system that:
 - Trims leading and trailing whitespace
 - Collapses multiple consecutive spaces into a single space
-- Performs case-insensitive comparison
-- Prevents duplicate entries that differ only in spacing or capitalization
+- Prevents duplicate entries that differ only in spacing

-This will ensure `Alex Yeoh`, `alex yeoh`, `Alex  Yeoh` (double-spacing), and `ALEX YEOH` are all recognized as the same player, preventing unintended duplicates caused by spacing and casing variations.
+This will ensure `Alex Yeoh`, `alex yeoh`, `Alex  Yeoh` (double-spacing), and `ALEX YEOH` are all recognized as the same player.

 ### 2. Case-Only Name Edit Support